Arya-TS/MathematicsForComputing/README.md

 ### Assignment 01 — Sets and Relations

-Covers fundamental concepts of **sets, set operations, relations, functions, and their mathematical representations**.
+Covers fundamental concepts of **sets, set operations, relations, functions and their mathematical representations**.

 ### Assignment 02 — Digital Landscape